A rendering of graphene

 Graphene: Magic Material to Improve the Science of Thermal Imaging & Security

-Sierra Pacific thermal imaging, graphene, science
+Sierra Pacificthermal imaging, graphene, science

 How can a one-atom thick carbon material be stronger than steel, conduct electricity better than copper and is lighter than paper come to revolutionize thermal imaging technology as we know it?
 Because it’s Graphene; the world’s newest technological phenomenon.
 Since it’s initial isolation and production by researchers in 2004, Graphene has been tested in all types of laboratory scenarios, mostly in energy transmission and electronics.
 But could Graphene be the next big thing to launch the next phase in history of security and modern warfare?
 It just might.